-- X: The letter X represents a major change to the software effecting product compatibility or function of the equipment. - Y: The letter Y represents a minor change to the software that either adds, removes, or alters a feature of the equipment without effecting compatibility with other products. - Z: The letter Z represents a change to the software that fixes existing features or user interface.
+- X: The letter X represents a major change to the software effecting product compatibility or function of the equipment. - Y: The letter Y represents a minor change to the software that either adds, removes, or alters a feature of the equipment. - Z: The letter Z represents a change to the software that fixes existing features or user interface.